mobxjs/serializr/README.md

 // Store.js:
 import {observable, transaction} from 'mobx';
-import {createSimpleSchema, ref, identifier, child, list, serialize, deserialize, update} from 'serializr';
+import {createSimpleSchema, identifier, object, list, serialize, deserialize, update} from 'serializr';
 import Box from './box';

 // The store that holds our domain: boxes and arrows